Compare Car Insurance Quotes in Real-Time and Save.

 What Is a Dro?

-A Debt Relief Order (DRO) is a formal insolvency solution designed for individuals with a low income, few assets, and a relatively small amount of debt.
-It works by freezing your qualifying debt repayments and interest for a period of 12 months.
-If your financial situation has not improved at the end of this period, the debts included in the DRO are written off.
+A Debt Relief Order (DRO) is a formal insolvency procedure available in England, Wales, and Northern Ireland for individuals with a relatively low level of debt and minimal assets.
+It freezes most types of unsecured debt for a 12-month period, during which creditors cannot take action to recover their money.
+If your financial circumstances do not improve by the end of this period, the qualifying debts included in the DRO are written off.

 An icon of a lightbulb